ALERT | CORONAVIRUS (COVID-19) UPDATEView Latest Update

 About the PA Program

-The Physician Assistant Program’s mission is to create opportunities for the members of the learning community interested in healthcare to ultimately graduate as exceptional and compassionate healthcare professionals who practice medicine within an ethical framework grounded in Christian principles.
+The mission of the Bethel University Physician Assistant program is to create opportunities for members of the learning community to become exceptional and compassionate healthcare professionals who will practice medicine within an ethical framework of Christian principles.

 The BUPAP faculty understands that the field of medicine is constantly evolving.
 Therefore, we strive to train students to become life-long learners adept at critical thinking.
-The role of the teacher is to guide and objectively evaluate students, select and present important material, and model professional behavior.
-The teacher will likewise be a life-long learner who will be objectively evaluated on a regular basis by students and peers.
+The role of the instructor is to guide and objectively evaluate the student, select and present important material, and model professional behavior, based upon the Physician Assistant core competencies and technical standards adopted by Physician Assistant organizations (See Resources page, PA Competencies and PA technical Standards).
+The instructor will likewise be a life-long learner who will be objectively evaluated on a regular basis by the student and peers.

 BUPAP has established the following encompassing goals to continue the educational development of physician assistants for future practice in the field of medicine.
 The Annual Report shows BUPAPs evaluation of the goals listed below.

 - Attract and graduate students who exhibit a servant’s heart.